ashwini-kr-sharma/COMETH-codalabv2-deNBI/README.md

 ## 3. Create VM instances using the OpenStack dashboard

-> A detailed explaination of the various aspects of the OpenStack dashboard in Learn more about [OpenStack dashboard](https://docs.openstack.org/horizon/latest/user/index.html)
+> A detailed explanation of the various aspects of the OpenStack dashboard in Learn more about [OpenStack dashboard](https://docs.openstack.org/horizon/latest/user/index.html)

 ### Create a network router `dmz-int`